aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

 Gets the name of the range.

+**Remarks**

 Named range is supported.
 For example,

 range.Name = "Sheet1!MyRange";